Swikee: Description

 The taste and texture of frog meat is approximately between chicken and fish.
 They are often said to taste like chicken because of their mild flavor, with a texture most similar to chicken wings.
 However, some may perceive a slight fishiness.
 Normally, the legs are the only part served in the soup, since the legs are the most meaty parts; the skin of the frogs may, however, also be dried under the sun, and fried as chips.
 The salted fried frogs skin has a unique taste incomparable with other types of chips.

 Another type of frog cooking is "pepes kodok", frog cooked in pepes method, where the frog legs and different condiments are wrapped in banana leaves and put in a fire until cooked.
-The taste of the meat is enrichen with a distinct aroma of burned banana leaves.
+The taste of the meat is enrichened with a distinct aroma of burned banana leaves.

 Frog-cooking is ubiquitous in Purwodadi, Grobogan Regency, Central Java, where it is the local delicacy.
 Frog leg cooking also can be found in the town of Jatiwangi, Majalengka Regency, West Java.
 It can also be found in the large cities of Indonesia, such as Jakarta, Cirebon and Bandung (where the most popular swikee restaurant chain is "Swikee Jatiwangi"), Yogyakarta, Semarang or Surabaya.
 Normally, a restaurant will use the name "Swikee Purwodadi" or "Swikee Jatiwangi" on its restaurant sign and menu.

 Currently Indonesia is the world's largest exporter of frog meat, exporting more than 5000 tonnes of frog meat each year, mostly to France, Belgium and Luxembourg.
 In the past, the frogs could be obtained from the wild, especially during rainy seasons.
 Lately, there are more and more farms that raise frogs due to increasing demand, especially from France.